Welcome to today's edition of the Rush 24-7 podcast.

 So we're now statistically right where we were in the middle of the Jimmy Carter disaster.

-And especially when you look at the similarity of percentage basis of the labor force participation rate.
+And especially when you look at the similarity as percentage basis of the labor force participation rate.

-All of this is just As an American, knowing that these are real people affected by this.
+All of this is just either as an American, knowing that these are real people affected by this.

 These are real human beings who are affected by all of this.

-And yet, inside the beltway, they're looked at as statistics or made recipients of extended unemployment benefits.
+And yet, inside the beltway, they're looked at as statistics or recipients of extended unemployment benefits.

 And we have the Democrat Party telling us the most humane thing we can do is continue to pay them not to work.